GranitB/slate/source/index.md

 phonenumber4 | false | The new Phone number that you like to change phonenumber5 | false | The new Phone number that you like to change

-<aside class="notice">If you're not using an ID thats is registered in Database, will return error </aside>
+<aside class="notice">If you're not using an ID that's is registered in Database, will return error </aside>

 ## Delete a Specific Contact